noamraph/nix-pills/pills/11-garbage-collector.md

 ## Next pill

 In the next pill, we will package another project and introduce the
 \"inputs\" design pattern.
-We\'ve only played with a single derivation until now; however we\'d like to start organizing a small repository of software.
+We've only played with a single derivation until now; however we'd like to start organizing a small repository of software.
 The \"inputs\" pattern is widely used in nixpkgs; it allows us to decouple derivations from the repository itself and increase customization opportunities.